isc-projects/kea/doc/sphinx/arm/agent.rst

 .. note::

-   The CA is deprecated: its function has been moved to Kea servers since release 2.7.2, see the section about migration from CA (:ref:`ctrl-channel-migration`).
+   The kea-ctrl-agent is deprecated.
+As of Kea 2.7.2 the Kea servers: kea-dhcp4, kea-dhcp6, and kea-dhcp-ddns directly support command API connections over HTTPS/HTTP. (:ref:`ctrl-channel-migration`).

 .. _agent-configuration: